tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 After having [installed](tidal-tools.html#install) Tidal Tools, begin to sync your inventories with `tidal sync servers`.
 Tidal sync supports many server inventory management tools such as
 VMWare, HyperV, Active Directory connected inventory and more.

-## What is Syncing
+## What is Syncing?

 Syncing is a process that transfers your inventories to your Tidal Migrations account.
-When importing your servers to the API, Tidal Migrations's sync tool will check for existing servers, existing servers, based on their hostname and update the changed data for those servers.
+When importing your servers to the API, Tidal Migrations's sync tool will check for existing servers, based on their hostname and update the changed data for those servers.
 If the given server to sync does not exist already, it will add that server to the Tidal Migrations API.